City of Fife

 We recommend Ingrid McLeod for this Pierce County Superior Court position because of her consistent record of fair and impartial leadership.

 Ingrid McLeod is running for Pierce County Superior Court, Judge Position 15.
-McLeod is the Pierce County Superior Court Commissioner and a former civil litigator.
+McLeod is a Pierce County Superior Court commissioner and a former civil litigator.
 She also serves on a number of local and state court committees and has deep roots in the Pierce community.

 In her role as a court commissioner, McLeod has worked on cases ranging from family law to criminal law while serving Pierce County residents during difficult times.
 Across community judicial roles, she has safeguarded constitutional rights and due process, decreased the backlog of cases, and strengthened the fairness and efficiency of our courts.
 Her campaign has earned the support of every current Pierce County Superior Court judge, as well as a number of other respected judges and legal leaders.